 From idea to Somnox!

 What once started as a solution for my mother’s sleep problems, has now grown into a Sleep Robot that helps thousands of people sleep better.
 That’s why we’re now on a mission to help even more people.
-Everyone should be able to experience the superpower of good sleep, right?
+Anyone should be able to experience the superpower of good sleep, right?